Ripple is one of the most popular cryptocurrencies in the market. It currently stands in third place, after Bitcoin and Ethereum.

-International payments transfer is an attractive industry for cryptocurrencies.
-So, Ripple is facing competition from coins like Stellar (XLM), which are targeting the same space.
+The international payment transfer is an attractive industry for cryptocurrencies.
+So, Ripple has to face its competitors - Stellar (XLM), that is targeting the same area.

-In fact, Stellar has also managed to find a spot in the top 10 cryptocurrencies with a market capitalization of $5.87 billion.
+In fact, Stellar has also managed to find a spot within the top 10 cryptocurrencies with a market capitalization of $10.78 billion.

-Another competitive disadvantage for Ripple is that you can still not buy Ripple on Coinbase, despite it being the 3rd largest cryptocurrency!
-Being able to buy Ripple on Coinbase would certainly generate a lot of hype and make it easier for beginners to get involved.
+Another competitive disadvantage for Ripple is that you cannot buy Ripple on Coinbase, despite it being one of the most popular cryptocurrencies!
+The ability to buy Ripple on Coinbase would certainly generate a lot of hype and make it easier for beginners to get involved.

-You now know that Ripple is a cryptocurrency focused on solving the problems related to cross-border money transfers.
-You have an in-depth idea about how it works and how it is already being used by many large banks and financial institutions.
+Ripple is a cryptocurrency focused on solving the problems related to cross-border money transfers.
+It's already being used by many large banks and financial institutions.

-You also know about one of the biggest issues of Ripple — decentralization.
+The biggest issue when it comes to Ripple is centralization.
 Fortunately, Ripple Labs has started taking action to ‘decentralize’ Ripple.

 If you want to buy Ripple, I'd recommend choosing Coinbase which's one of the most reliable crypto exchange platforms.
 Also, it's important to note that you should never keep huge amounts of Ripple in hot storage, you should choose cold wallets, such as Ledger Nano S, instead.